Dima2504/flask-simple-chats/README.md

 # Flask simple chats
-A small web-application for training development skills.
+A small web-application for training programming skills.

 The product is being developed now and have not been finished yet.